kathy-snider/Combine-BIDS-Sessions/README.md

 The user specifies a subject, and CBS uses BIDSLayout ([pybids](https://bids-standard.github.io/pybids/)) to find all of the sessions for that subject.
-If the user specifies the session-list argument, the program uses that as the list of the sessions to be combined.
-The sessions will be combined in the order specified in the list.
+If the user specifies the session-list argument, the sessions will be combined in the order specified in the list.
 If the user does not provide a session list, all of the sessions for the subject will be combined, in the order determined by BIDSLayout.
 (Order matters here; see Functional Data below.)

 ### Anatomical Data
-All T1w and T2w files found in the list of sessions are copied to the new anat subdirectory.
+All T1w and T2w files found in the list of sessions will be copied to the new anat subdirectory.
 If the user wants to limit T1ws or T2ws to those from a specific session, that can be done with the t1-session-label or t2-session-label argument.
 A run number will be added to the name of each file to avoid name